juggah/network-costs/blogpost.md

 ⚠️  Do not overprovision infrastructure components as virtual wan hubs, express routes or application gateways.

-💸 When Load testing your applications do  consider to not to route the traffic through your azure firewall each time.
+💸 When Load testing your applications do  consider to not route the traffic through your azure firewall each time.
 As it might be feasible to test the interplay of all components once it is most likely not required to route the load testing traffic through the firewall each time as it can generate significant costs.

 ## Annex